Tribler/gumby/README.md

 ### legacy_experiments/ ###

-Experiments waiting to be ported to gumby.
+Experiments waiting to be ported to Gumby.

 ### scripts/ ###